HTMLMin/Laravel-HTMLMin/README.md

 The `'blade'` method will parse a string as blade and minify it as quickly as possible.
 This is method the compiler class uses when blade minification is enabled.

-The `'css'` method will parse a string as css and will minify it as best as possible using Mr Clay's [Minify](https://github.com/mrclay/minify) package.

-The `'js'` method will parse a string as js and will minify it as best as possible using Mr Clay's [Minify](https://github.com/mrclay/minify) package.
+The `'css'` and `'js'` methods will parse a string as css/js and will minify it using Mr Clay's [Minify](https://github.com/mrclay/minify) package.

 The `'html'` method will parse a string as html and will minify it as best as possible using Mr Clay's [Minify](https://github.com/mrclay/minify) package.
 It will also be able to minify inline css and js.
 This is the method that is automatically used in an after filter when live minification is enabled.